 You can attempt to use a deck spray to keep debris from sticking.
 While it does help, it is not a miracle solution that is going to keep all grass from sticking to the deck.

-12. Dull Mower Blades on a John Deere Lawn Mower
+12. Dull Mower Blades

 Sharp mower blades help achieve a nice cut.
 Dull mower blades may tear the grass leaving it with brown tips a couple of days after mowing due to bruising.